 Even though the major share of approximately 56% is occupied by large CRO companies, the small and medium-range CRO are slowly gaining their market size and surprising experts.

-Small and medium-range CRO have their own advantage over large CRO and are preferred choice for many pharmaceutical and biopharmaceutical companies
+Small and medium-range CRO have their own advantage over large CRO and are the preferred choice for many pharmaceutical and biopharmaceutical companies

 In the subsequent Part II article, we will be discussing in detail the small and medium-range CRO, their advantages, and details based on the region, phase of the study, and therapeutic area.